styl-florina/VR-spatial-cognition-learning/README.md

 # VR-spatial-cognition-learning
- The compliling and linking processes, using the MDL development utilities, are supported by the following two batch files.
+ The compiling and linking processes, using the MDL development utilities, are supported by the following two batch files.

  Set.bat
  set MDL_COMP=-id:\the directory path (local hard disk)